PixelsCamp/talks/README.md

 * Speakers must also be participants, you **must** also apply for Pixels Camp here: https://pixels.camp;
 * Having your talk accepted also means you're accepted as an attendee (of course);
 * Proposals must have a minimum set of information (see the template) to be considered for revision;
 * Talk slots may be 30 or 60 minutes long (minus setup time).
-Only workshops may have longer slots.
+Only workshops may have longer slots;
+* Talks may be delivered in English or Portuguese.
+However, talk proposals *must always* be in English.

 ## Contact Information